-To capture current water quality conditions and evaluate potential impacts to water quality from Project operations, a YSI 6920 V2-2 Multiparameter Water Quality Sonde will be deployed at each of the three sampling locations by in February January 2016.
+To capture current water quality conditions and evaluate potential impacts to water quality from Project operations, a YSI 6920 V2-2 Multiparameter Water Quality Sonde will be deployed at each of the three sampling locations in January 2016.
 The sondes will be used to record temperature, pH, DO, turbidity, and specific conductance data on an hourly basis.
 The sondes will remain at the three locations for approximately 1 year to capture all hydrologic periods, including baseflow, spring runoff, and storm flows.
-Grab samples for laboratory analysis of TSS will be taken once a month and during any planned Project operations that may affect TSS.
+Grab samples for laboratory analysis of TSS and chlorophyll a will be taken once a month and during any planned Project operations that may affect TSS.

-4.2.1 Biological Assessments
+4.2.2.1 Biological Assessments

-The 2014 Integrated Report lists the Weber River-3 AU as "not supporting" because it did not meet beneficial use 3A due to a biological impairment (UDEQ 2014; note however that the 2014 report did not include the most recent 2013 data due to EPA review time laglaboratory turn-around time).
+The 2014 Integrated Report lists the Weber River-3 AU as "not supporting" because it did not meet beneficial use 3A due to a biological impairment (UDEQ 2014; note however that the 2014 report did not include the most recent 2013 data due to laboratory turn-around time).
 UDWQ determines biological impairments through the use of biological assessments that are conducted using the River Invertebrate Prediction and Classification System (RIVPACS) model which classifies sites based on macroinvertebrate fauna.
 RIVPACS generates quantitative model outputs that are assigned narrative descriptions that are then used to support narrative water quality criteria (UDEQ 2014).

-The Weber River-3 AU was first listed as biologically impaired in 2008 (which was finalized in the 2014 Integrated Report and which used data collected prior to 2008), however, athe most recent biological assessment conducted by UDWQ in 2013 indicates that beneficial uses are currently being met.
+The Weber River-3 AU was first listed as biologically impaired in 2008 (which was finalized in the 2014 Integrated Report and which used data collected prior to 2008), however, the most recent biological assessment conducted by UDWQ in 2013 indicates that beneficial uses are currently being met.
 Specifically, the 2013 assessment examined four sites within the Weber River-3 AU, one of which is located in the project area.
-Of the four sites sampled within the Weber River-3 AU, two were found to be in GOOD condition, one in FAIR condition, and one in POOR condition, based on the RIVPACS model output (Figure 9).
-According to the UDWQ assessment methodology for listing biological impairments, that-more than one site per reach must be determined to be in POOR condition for the reach to be listed as "not-supporting" (in this case,
+Of the four sites sampled within the Weber River-3 AU, two were found to be in GOOD condition, one in FAIR condition, and one in POOR condition, based on the RIVPACS model output (Figure 14).
+According to the UDWQ assessment methodology for listing biological impairments, more than one site per reach must be determined to be reach to be listed as "not-in POOR condition for the supporting" (in this case, only one of the four sites was in POOR condition), therefore, the most current data for Weber River-3 AU indicates that beneficial use 3A is currently being met.
+Per discussion with UDWQ staff, these findings will likely result in a recommendation for delisting of the Weber River-3 AU.
+Additionally, the site located within the project area is in GOOD condition and the site upstream of the project area is in POOR condition indicating that project operations are unlikely to be affecting biological integrity.
+Due to the potential recommendation for delisting of the Weber River-3 AU and the site-specific results of the 2013 biological assessment, additional macroinvertebrate sampling and habitat characterization are not included as a part of this study plan.

-Figure 9.
-RIVPAC Assessment Locations in the Weber River - 3 AU.
+Figure 14.
+RIVPAC assessment locations in the Weber River-3 AU.